svenko99/alfred-shazam/README.md

 ## 🔄 Usage

 - Type `shazam` in Alfred while the music is playing and wait for the results.
+- Type `shazam history` in Alfred to view your Shazam history.

 ## 📝 Notice